Experimental evidence for surface tension origin of the circular hydraulic jump: Previous studies

 \section{Previous studies}

-the circular hydraulic jump was first documented by Leonardo da Vinci \citep{marusic2020leonardo}, the first experimental study {on hydraulic jumps was} conducted by \cite{bidone1819remou} and the first theory was presented by \cite{rayleigh1914theory}. {These early studies were concerned with jumps such as those observed in rivers where gravity is the dominant force,} {although \cite{rayleigh1914theory} explicitly classified the kitchen sink jump as an example for his theory.} {Research on hydraulic jumps in radially spreading thin films began in the 1940s with models based on the thin-film boundary layer equations including gravity \citep{kurihara1946hydraulic, tani1949water}. \cite{watson1964radial} presented the first theory of axisymmetric thin-film radial flow that included viscous effects and gravity.
-In a series of papers \citep{bohr1993shallow, bohr1996hydraulic, bohr1997averaging} investigated the circular jump produced in a thin film produced by the impact of a liquid jet and modelled the flow using the shallow water equations.
-They compared experimental results obtained with water and with ethylene glycol with their model and also derived a scaling relation for $R$ based on the jet flow rate $Q$, the kinematic viscosity $\nu$ and the acceleration of gravity $g$ in the form
+the circular hydraulic jump was first documented by Leonardo da Vinci \citep{marusic2020leonardo}.
+The first experimental study {on hydraulic jumps was} conducted by \cite{bidone1819remou} \rkb{while \cite{belanger1828essai} gave the first theory.} {The earlier studies were concerned with jumps such as those observed in rivers where gravity is the dominant force,} \rkb{although in his theoretical work \cite{rayleigh1914theory} explicitly identified the kitchen sink jump as an example for his theory.} {Research on hydraulic jumps in radially spreading thin films began in the 1940s with models based on the thin-film boundary layer equations including gravity \citep{kurihara1946hydraulic, tani1949water}. \rkb{ \cite{watson1964radial} ignored gravity in the thin film and obtained a similarity velocity profile.}